Michele Campagnaro

-Michele Campagnaro ([miˈkɛːle kampaɲˈɲaːro]; born 13 March 1993) is an Italian professional rugby union player who primarily plays centre for Colomiers of the Pro D2.
-He has also represented Italy at international level, having made his test debut against Fiji during the 2013 Autumn Internationals.
-Campagnaro has previously played for clubs such as Benetton, Exeter Chiefs, Wasps, and Harlequins in the past.
+Michele Campagnaro ([miˈkɛːle kampaɲˈɲaːro]; born 13 March 1993) is a former Italian rugby union player.
+He represented Italy at international level, having made his test debut against Fiji during the 2013 Autumn Internationals.

 Club career

 On his debut for Benetton against Connacht in May 2013, Campagnaro was awarded man of the match.

 On 19 February 2015, Campagnaro signed for English club Exeter Chiefs in the Aviva Premiership on a two-year contract from the 2015–16 season.

 Campagnaro took a while to find his feet in the Chiefs' first team, scoring his first try for the club against the Cardiff Blues in the Anglo-Welsh Cup.
 He had a run of games in the number 13 jersey during January 2017 that saw him score six tries in four matches, including a hat-trick against Wasps.
 He was a replacement as Exeter Chiefs defeated Wasps to be crowned champions of the 2016-17 English Premiership.

 Following his departure from Exeter, he signed for Wasps on a deal until the end of the 2018–19 season.
 On 19 March 2019, Campagnaro has signed for Harlequins from the 2019–20 season, after the 2019 Rugby World Cup.

 On 6 April 2021, Campagnaro would leave Harlequins as signed a two-year deal with Pro D2 side Colomiers in France from the 2021-22 season.